 Moisturizing helps to strengthen the skin barrier meaning that it keeps the skin hydrated and able to play its defense function.
 If you think about it, one of our skin’s main job is to protect our body from dehydration and from outside elements and irritants.
 When the skin barrier is compromised, skin can become dehydrated and irritated.
 So moisturizing keeps the skin supple, hydrated and calm.

-Moisturizers are made of mainly three types of components: humectants, emollients and occlusives (here and here are two great posts with further details on this topic).
+Moisturizers are made of mainly three types of components: humectants, emollients and occlusives (here‘s a great post with further details on this topic).
 Basically, humectants (eg. glycerin, hyaluronic acid) help to retain water into the skin, emollients (eg. oils, ceramides) lubricate the skin and soften it and occlusives (eg. butters, waxes) form a protective layer on top of the skin.
 So humectants hydrate the skin while emollients and occlusives nourish it and prevent water loss.

 Humectants hydrate, Emollients soften , Occlusives form a protective film.